 MP for Bolton South and Walkden

-“A loyal Labour backbencher with high attendance who has occasionally broken ranks on end-of-life legislation and other major policy votes.”
+“A loyal Labour backbencher with strong attendance who occasionally rebels on high-profile issues.”

-Yasmin Qureshi is Labour (Co-op) MP for Bolton South and Walkden, first elected in 2010.
-She serves on the Courts and Tribunals Bill committee (since 18 March 2026) and has previously sat on the Justice and Foreign Affairs committees, including several shadow minister roles in Equalities, International Development and Justice.
+Yasmin Qureshi is the Labour (Co-op) MP for Bolton South and Walkden, first elected in 2010.
+She serves on the Courts and Tribunals Bill committee (since March 2026) and has previously sat on the Justice Committee, with shadow minister roles in the Equalities Office, International Development and Justice.

 Generated 21 February 2026